-Stage Statutory Duties of Neighbourh ood Forum Information/ action required from the Neighbourhood Forum Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Stage 5: Examination Make oral representatio ns if required None Appoint Inspector None 4 weeks Supply all documents On appointment Make oral representations if required At requirement of Inspector Stage 6: Post- examination None None Publish Inspector's report None Within 2 weeks of receipt
+Stage Statutory Duties of Neighbourh ood Forum Information/ action required from the Neighbourhood Forum Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Stage 5: Examination Make oral representatio ns if required None Appoint Examiner None 4 weeks Supply all documents On appointment Make oral representations if required At requirement of Inspector Stage 6: Post- examination None None Publish Examiner's report None Within 2 weeks of receipt

 Stage Statutory Duties of Neighbourh ood Forum Information/ action required from the Neighbourhood Forum Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Consider and respond to Inspector's report Assessment: 4 weeks Meet with the Neighbourhood Forum to discuss the report and its recommendations Between 2 to 4 weeks of receipt of report In the case of a decision which differs from the Inspector's recommendations, notify all those identified on the Neighbourhood Forum's consultation statement and invite representations / refer issue to independent examination if appropriate.
-The Council will require authorisation to seek representations and/ or refer to independent examination: - if there are minor differences, the final decision will be made by the Corporate Director of Development and Renewal via delegated decision making
+The Council will require authorisation to seek representations and/ or refer to independent examination.
+The final decision will be made by Cabinet.
+6 weeks consultation